f1lrotto/Excercise-tracker/README.md

 # Excercise-tracker
 ## Introduction
-This is an excercise tracker that allowes user to register an account with their username and email.
+This is an excercise tracker that allowes users to track progress on their fitness journey!

+To start using the application, user first needs to register an account with their username and email.

 User can then access all of theirs existing excercises, add a new excercise, edit and delete them.
 It uses sessions, so even after reloading the page, user stays logged in until they themselves log out.